ivansmith7795/clothing-style-classifier/README.md

 ```

 ## naive_bayes_train.py
 We use the training script naive_bayes_train.py to build the model artifact (/models/nb_fit1).
-This contains our weights and parameters needed to make a prediction, and load the model into memory (optimization memory utilization for production).
+This contains our weights and parameters needed to make a predictions, and load the model into memory (optimization memory utilization for production).
 The number of threads and maximum memory allocated for the training process can be specified after the package is imported:

 ```python
 import h2o